SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 The main purpose of the analysis was to look over the dataset of loans consisting of credits or grants and provide insights on the following questions:

--How many total transactions are there?
+-How many total transactions are there?✅

--What is the total amount owed to the IDA?
+-What is the total amount owed to the IDA?✅

 -How many total transactions per country?